 These cameras have currently remained the most poplar in this tier of video production for a reason.
 They produce quality imagery and cut extreme amounts of budget corners.
 Professional camera operators with experience can perform remarkable results.
 The C100 has high dynamic color range and performs well in low light.
 Also has the added benefit of XLR inputs, ND filters, and options only a true video camera will offer.

-The Sony A7S and Lumix GH4 are mirrorless cameras that shoot 4K raw and provide stunning imagery for the price point.
+The Sony A7S/A7R and Lumix GH4 are mirrorless cameras that shoot 4K log and provide stunning imagery for the price point.
 The draw backs with these two cameras come when bringing them up to industry standard guidelines needed for field production.

-These cameras do not provide XLR inputs to sync audio with seperate recording device.
+These cameras do not provide XLR inputs to sync audio with an external recording device.